learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### NationalPark

 - `NationalPark __init__(self, name)`
-  - NationalParks should be initialized with a name, as a string
+  - national_parks should be initialized with a name, as a string
 - `NationalPark property name`
   - Returns the NationalPark's name
   - Should not be able to change after the NationalPark is created